suedabalaban/restaurant-billing-api/README.md

 # Billing System API

-This is a RESTful API built with Spring Boot for managing a restaurant's billing system.
+This is a RESTful API built with Spring Boot for managing restaurants.
 It includes functionalities for handling customers, orders, menu items, tables, and reservations.

 ### Prerequisites